Everything you need to know about emails and bulletins, student groups, faculty representatives, and seminar programs.

-You should have frequent contact with your supervisors, and they will often be your first point of reference if you have questions regarding your project, your thesis, or what's expected of you as a graduate research student.
-Don't be shy about contacting or the Research Training Officer if you have queries or difficulties.
+You should have frequent meetings with your supervisors, and they will often be your first point of reference if you have questions regarding your project, your thesis, or what's expected of you as a graduate research student.
+Don't be shy about contacting them or the Research Training Officer if you have queries or difficulties.

 When you enrolled, you were given an email address ending in @student.unimelb.edu.au.
 All University email correspondence relating to your candidature will be sent to this address, so please check it regularly, at least once a week.
 Forwarding email is unreliable so please log in to the student portal on a regular basis to check your student email account.
 You agreed to do this as part of the terms and conditions of your enrolment.

 You can log into the student portal by using your email log-in and password at http://my.unimelb.edu.au.
 You can use my.unimelb to check your student email, access library services, make changes to your candidature (e.g. apply for leave of absence or change supervisor), read the 'Uni Life' and 'How To' directories, view your next milestone due date, fees invoices and more.

 You will receive a monthly newsletter called 'Research Bulletin'.
 This newsletter contains information on upcoming seminars and workshops, important information, reminders, and other circulars.
 Please read this bulletin for important announcements.
 If you come across anything that should be included in it, please forward the item to the Research Training Officer.

 GSA News is an e-mail bulletin sent out by the Graduate Student Association, advertising current opportunities for graduate research students, including scholarships, skills courses, library resources and databases, conferences, public lectures and other events.
 Subscribe online.